jokleinn/msc-markdowns/dbd-ruleset.md

 > The addon *class* bans allow survivors to say "no tracking addons," for example.
 > Because the survivors do not know who the killer is, it is very difficult to ban a specific type of addon and meaningfully affect
 > the killer.
 As a result, very broad addon classes are defined for killers' powers.
+**The survivors may vote to disable the killer's ban; in doing so, they forfeit their own ban.**
 ###### List of addon classes <a name="addonclasses"></a>
 * Pinks
 * Information (auras, noise notifications)